-Assignments and exams may be made up for university excused absences such as those related to religious observances/practices of official university-recognized religious holidays, university sanctioned events/activities, medical illnesses justified with a doctor's note, or a personal emergency that is appropriately justified.
-In these cases, the student must notify the instructor at least two weeks in advance so that suitable arrangements can be made.
+Assignments and exams may be made up for university excused absences such as those related to official university-recognized religious holidays, university sanctioned events/activities, medical illnesses justified with a doctor's note, or a personal emergency that is appropriately justified.
+In these cases, the student must notify the instructor at least one week in advance so that suitable arrangements can be made.
 Make-up exams will NOT be given for the final exam except under extenuating circumstances at the instructor's discretion.